 People often recommend cutting your rates until you get a few reviews, but I personally didn’t do that.
 In fact, I made my rates a little higher than some others in the area.
 I don’t want clients who are going for the cheapest.
 I want clients who are going for the best.

 A friend did have good luck with pricing her rates low at first, and then increasing them later.
 She now has some of the highest rates in her area.
 So that suggestion definitely can work, but it wasn’t for me.
 I preferred to start out with higher rates to begin with.

 You have to decide what rates you want to accept.
 Keep in mind that you can always raise or lower them too, so it’s not super critical to get it right the first time.

 Rover will also suggest a starting rate for you and automatically adjust it, so that’s an option too if you’re comfortable with that idea, but I didn’t do that.

 Note that you can have different rates for each type of service.
-(Dog walking, drop-in visits, doggy daycare, boarding, and even caring for cats.)
+(Dog walking, drop-in visits, doggy daycare, boarding, and even cat sitting.)

 With all this money talk, you might be wondering “How do I get paid on Rover?”.
 Well, first you need to set up a payment account with them.